 Karl Albert Bertel Thorvaldsen (1770 – 1844) was a Danish artist, who arguably was the most famous sculptor of his age.
 Although from a poor background, scholarships allowed him to train in the Royal Danish Academy of Art at aged 11 and to travel on a stipend to Rome in 1797.

-He was due to return to Denmark in 1803 when his money ran out but with his crates already packed, sold a statue of Jason to the wealth English patron Thomas Hope.
+He was due to return to Denmark in 1803, as his money ran out, but with his crates already packed, Thorvaldsen sold a statue of Jason to the wealthy English patron Thomas Hope.
 He fortunately took cash in advance, as the actual marble statue was only completed 25 years later.
 (He finished other works for Hope in the meantime.)

 During the first half of the 19th century, Thorvaldsen developed to the foremost sculptor of neo-Classical sculptures in Europe.
 Antonio Canova praised his work and after Canova’s death in 1822, Thorvaldsen was the undisputed master of the genre.

 Thorvaldsen kept to the classic ideals while producing sculptures of kings and nobles, historic and religious figures, as well as Greek mythology.
 His works can be seen all over Europe with some works also popular in the USA.
 He is the only non-Italian sculptor with a work in St Peter’s Basilica in the Vatican (Monument for Pope Pius VII).